MathewHDYT/Unity-Data-Manager/README.md

 ```

 **When to use it:**
-WHen you want to replace the current content of a registered file with the newly given content, so that the old content is overwritten.
+When you want to replace the current content of a registered file with the newly given content, so that the old content is overwritten.

 ### Append File Content method
 **What it does:**